jeffypooo/vector-graphics-refresh/README.md

 ## Dependencies

 [Raylib](https://www.raylib.com/) is used for all graphics rendering.
-A static library for raylib is included in the root directory of this project.
+It is included in the project as a submodule.
+The build script will build raylib from source as needed for you.